vrischmann/zig-cassandra/README.md

 # Cassandra client in Zig

-Experiment with writing a Cassandra client in Zig.
+This is a work in progress Cassandra client in Zig.

-The goal is only to support CQL.

 # Available features